top of page

 As in many of Haemhouts’ ideas, public space becomes the scene and has been described by him as follows: “To have a special experience, you don't have to listen to an orchestra of sixty people in a closed room with a thousand people.
 Innovation is perhaps a combination of things you are forced to do and the way you deal with it yourself” (Antenno).

 As guest conductor, Haemhouts has led the Belgian National Orchestra (Belgium), the Argovia Philharmonic (Switzerland), Brussels Philharmonic (Belgium), Bamberger Symphoniker (Germany), Guanajuato Symphony Orchestra, the Orquesta de Cámara de Bellas Artes (Mexico), to name a few.
-Most recent debuts include the Philharmonie Zuidnederland (The Netherlands) and the Orchestre Philharmonique Royal de Liège (Belgium) as well as highlight concerts with Bryce Dessner's music and Katia & Marielle Labeque, as well as the world premier of the contemporary opera “Cambio madre por moto“ with the Asko|Schönberg ensemble.
+Most recent debuts include the Philharmonie Zuidnederland (The Netherlands), the Orchestre Philharmonique Royal de Liège (Belgium), the Lithuanian Chamber Orchestra and Kaunas Symphony Orchestra (Lithuania) as well as highlight concerts with Bryce Dessner's music and Katia & Marielle Labeque, as well as the world premier of the contemporary opera “Cambio madre por moto“ with the Asko|Schönberg ensemble.

 Benjamin Haemhouts began his professional career as a trombonist with the Rotterdam Philharmonic and the Bamberg Symphony Orchestra.
 Collaborating with conductors such as Sir Simon Rattle, Valery Gergiev, Bernard Haitink, Herbert Blomstedt, Gustavo Dudamel, Giuseppe Sinopoli, Jonathan Nott and Esa-Pekka Salonen made lasting impressions on him.
 During this time, he also conducted various youth orchestras such as the Junge Deutsche Philharmonie, the Antwerp Conservatory’s Symphony Orchestra and the Orchestre des Jeunesses Musicales as well as working as assistant conductor to his teacher, Alexander Polyanichko.